 There can be two types of secondary national representatives:

-Permanent secondary national representatives are nominated by their national associations, companies. or organizations in the same way as the primary national representatives.
+Permanent secondary national representatives are nominated by their national associations, companies, or organizations in the same way as the primary national representatives.
 They are considered part of the STEMG and are included in the official list of representatives.
+The secondary national representatives can also be nominated by the primary national representatives.

 Temporary secondary national representatives are delegated by the primary national representatives to replace them in specific meetings only.
 They are not official members of the STEMG and will not be included in the official list of representatives.

-Secondary national representatives have full voting rights but only for the meetings when they replace the applicable national representative.
+Secondary national representatives have full voting rights but only in meetings when they replace the applicable national representative.

-Only 1 (one) secondary national representative is permitted per country.
+Only one secondary national representative is permitted per country.

 3.5 Rules for membership